-In this part, we perform an empirical study in order to measure the capability of communication performance between smartphone and wristband.
+In this part, we perform an empirical study to measure the capability of communication performance between smartphones and wristbands.
 We conduct measurement in two steps.
-Firstly, we measure the communication performance in line-of-sight (LOS) indoor and outdoor areas from 1m-20m as represented in Fig. 4.
-And the second step, we measure the communication performance in some size of quarantine rooms represented in Fig. 5.
+Firstly, we measure the communication performance in line-of-sight (LOS) indoor and outdoor areas from 1 to 20 m, as represented in Figure 4.
+Furthermore, in the second step, we measure the communication performance in some size of quarantine rooms represented in Figure 5.